Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 <!-- ![VoiceOfTheCouncil](http://www.astralvault.net/games/SA/cyrusa/cyrusaRulebook/Images/VoiceOfTheCouncil.jpg) -->

 After the agendas being voted on and their resolution order have been chosen, any player may spend 1 Command Counter from Strategy Allocation to include the Voice of the Council [Special Objective](#user-content-SpecialObjectives) to the agendas being voted on.
-The decision is made starting with the active player and following the rotation cycler.
+If no player choose to do so, the game continues.
 Voice of the Council is treated as a Political Card with the "elect player" keyword *for the duration of the vote* (it stops being treated as a Political Card after being resolved).
 It will always be resolved after the other agendas have been resolved.
-The player elected as voice of the council now qualifies for the corresponding objective, until another voice of the council election is called.
+The player elected as voice of the council now qualifies for the corresponding objective, until another player is elected voice of the council in a later election.

 ***Note:*** *As for all the Special Objectives (green), Voice of the Council is not claimed instantly after a player qualifies for it.*